How insipid is television news and the people who populate it?

 Reason Magazine on why NYC Mayor Michael Bloomberg is its No. 1 Enemy of Freedom:

 Here is how New York Mayor Michael Bloomberg explained the importance of his widely derided 16-ounce limit on servings of sugar-sweetened beverages after a state judge overturned it last March: "We have a responsibility as human beings to do something, to save each other, to save the lives of ourselves, our families, our friends, and all of the rest of the people that live on God's planet."
-Bloomberg literally thinks he is saving the world one slightly smaller serving of soda at a time.
+Bloomberg literally thinks he is saving the world one slightly smaller serving of soda at a time.45 ENEMIES OF FREEDOM

 As grandiose as that may seem, it is consistent with Bloomberg's view of government.
 A few years ago in a speech at the United Nations, he declared that "to halt the worldwide epidemic of non-communicable diseases, governments at all levels must make healthy solutions the default social option," which he described as "government’s highest duty."
 On Bloomberg's to-do list for government, apparently, defending us against our own unhealthy habits ranks above defending us against foreign invaders or marauding criminals.